Yismel Berzeg

-Hajji Ismail Dogomuqo Berzeg (1766–1846) was a Circassian military commander and politician who served as the 2nd leader of the Circassian Confederation from 1827 to 1839.
+Hajji Yismel (Ismail) Dogomuqo Berzeg (1766–1846) was a Circassian military commander and politician who served as the leader of the Circassian Confederation from 1827 to 1839.
 He was also the princely leader of the Ubykh tribe and member of House of Berzeg.
 He took part in both military and political capacity in the Russo-Circassian War.
 After 1838, he acted as a diplomat between Circassia and England.